Connecting with the Community | Yext Hitchhikers Platform

 Giving your post a specific title helps it show up in related searches, and allows other Hitchhikers to understand what your post is about at a glance.
 For example, instead of “phone numbers question”, try “How do I format phone numbers on Search result cards?”

 Be Mindful of Linking Images

 Visuals are always helpful to demonstrate a point.
 However, we recommend being as descriptive as you can via text before leaning on images.

 Pointing to external resources is also a helpful option.
 However, over time links can break or certain people may not be able to access them.
 While you can include links to external resources, make sure you include the name of the resource so users will still be able to understand the context or search for it on their own.

-If your topic fits into one of the listed categories, add the category to your post so it will automatically be visible in the corresponding section of the community.
-That said, if your post doesn’t fit into one of the categories, or you’re not sure where to put it – no need to categorize!
-Community moderators will monitor uncategorized content to make sure it ends up in the right place!
+Whenever possible, add a Category to your post so it will automatically be visible in the corresponding section of the Community.
+That said, if your post doesn’t fit into one of the categories, or you’re not sure where to put it, no need to categorize!
+Community moderators will monitor uncategorized content to make sure it ends up in the right place.

 What Else to Expect from the Community

-The Community is an amazing forum to get your questions answered and read through best practices but we’ll be doing much more than that.
+The Community is an amazing forum to get your questions answered and read through best practices, but it doesn’t stop there.
 What else can you expect?

 Ideas: Got feature requests?
 Use to submit your request, upvote others, and monitor which ones get picked up by Yext’s Product team!
 Find Ideas under the Community tab in the top navigation, and learn more about it in